 Comics Buyer's Guide, Sept.
 15, 2000, #1400.
 Memorial to Carl Barks, creator of Uncle Scrooge.
 Letters from fans/pros about Barks' passing, 1 page tribute inside...$2 (View)

-1992 Holiday (Aladdin & Genie cover), used VG shape.
+- 1992 Holiday.
+Aladdin & Genie cover, used VG shape.
 47 pages.

-Summer 2000?
+- Summer 2000?
 Mickey Mouse toaster on cover.
 67 pages.

-2001 Holiday #1.
+- 2001 Holiday #1.
 Monsters Inc. cover.
 139 pages.

-2001 Holiday #2.
+- 2001 Holiday #2.
 Christmas tree & lots of characters cover.
 131 pages.

-2001 Holiday #3.
-Disney Princesses cover with Snow White, Cinderella, and Sleeping Beauty.
+- 2001 Holiday #3.
+Princesses cover with Snow White, Cinderella, and Sleeping Beauty.
 119 pages...$4 for all 5.
 (View all)

-Snow White and the Seven Dwarfs Golden Anniversary Magazine (1987 Gladstone).
-Celebrates the 50th Anniversary of the original 1937 comic strip story, which is fully reprinted, in color.
-Comes with a pack of Panini stickers, and poster of the cover bound inside.
+"Golden Anniversary of Walt Disney's Snow White and the Seven Dwarfs."
+By Gladstone, 1987.
+Celebrates the 50th Anniversary of the original 1937 comic strip story, which is fully reprinted in color.
+Comes with a pack of Panini stickers, and a poster of the cover bound inside.
 Near Mint, 2 copies...$8 ea., $14 for both.
 (View)

 Chicken Little, and Lilo & Stitch Step Counters/Pedometers.
 A 2007 Kellogg's cereal premium.
 I have 3 Chicken Little, and 1 Stitch.
 About 2.5"x1.75", hang it on your belt and it counts how many steps you take (it counts STEPS, not distance).
 Sealed in bags.
-Will need new batteries now, so reduced to only...$1 ea.
+Will need new batteries now, so only...$1 ea.
 (View both)

 Carl Barks self-portrait watch.
 Made by Gifted Images, mid-1990's I think, possibly earlier (nothing I have with it has a year stated, but I bought it new, years ago).
-Has a caricature of Barks dressed as Donald Duck, in color on white background, with facsimile signature.
+Has a caricature of Barks dressed in Donald Duck clothing, with facsimile signature.
 NOT a Disney product.
 Only 565 were made, of which 500 were sold to the general public, so the certificates are numbered out of 500.
-Mine's #146/500.
+Mine's #146 of 500.
 Came in just a "suede-like pouch", not a box.
 I also saved the solicitation from the Diamond Comics order book.
 Watch has all metal case, Japan movement, gold tone (doesn't say gold plated anywhere), gold tone hands, water resistant, and black leather alligator style band.
 Roman numerals mark the hours on the 1.25" diameter case.
 Will need a new battery.
 The certificate states "This watch published by Gifted Images Publishing has been created from an original drawing by Carl Barks.
 It has been produced in a limited edition of 565, which consists of a general edition of 500; 50 publishers proofs; 15 artists proofs.
 Each Certificate of Authenticity has been individually numbered," etc. .
 I think these were $79.95 or $89.95 new, but nothing I have with it has a price on it, and the Diamond catalog page only has "PI" for "Please Inquire" for price, which was only in the dealer's order form.
 One sold at a Hake's auction in 2008 for $115, without the certificate.
 This is a scarce piece for you Barks collectors, and you may look for a long time before you find another one.
-(The darker gold areas on the case are a reflection of ME taking the pic, not tarnishing or discoloration)...$80 (View)
+(The darker gold areas on the case are a reflection of ME taking the pic, not tarnishing or discoloration)...$79.95 (View)